 Vegetables- easy to grow vegetables that your family likes to eat...don't grow squash if you don't eat squash.

 Animals - for protein and fertilizer.
-Fish, chickens and rabbits seem to be the most handy animals for the backyard farmer.
-My trees and vegetables are prospering on frequent fertilization with chicken manure tea nd some occasional fish effluent from the bottom of the tank.
+Chickens and rabbits seem to be the most handy animals for the backyard farmer.
+My thoughts on fish are they are very technologically dependent based on my experiences.

 Simple - complexity is not good.
-Food production is the focus of a BFPC not technology...think Model T not Prius.
+Food production should be the focus of of backyard food production not technology...think Model T not Prius.

 Inexpensive - not cheap...strive for durability, longevity and repairability.
 Example; greenhouse plastic versus glass; or build a greenhouse using recycled windows rather than spending a considerable sum on a manufactured greenhouse.

 Multiple uses - each component should have multiple potential uses.
-For example, a fish tank stores water, stores heat, stores cold, produces condensation, produces fertilizer, produces food etc etc. Each potential use of a component should be considered before integration into the BFPC.
+For example, a fish tank stores water, stores heat, stores cold, produces condensation, produces fertilizer, produces food etc etc. Each potential use of a component should be considered before integration into your backyard.

-Plan - have a plan...don't just let your BFPC happen.
+Plan - have a plan...don't just let your backyard garden/food production happen.
 Think about traffic flow (that means you toting stuff, pushing a wheel barrow).
 Think about sun light.
-Your plants will need at least six hours a day of sunlight to do well...don't put the garden shed on the south side of the BFPC unless you want more shade.
+Your plants will need at least six hours a day of sunlight to do well...don't put the garden shed on the south side of the garden unless you want more shade.
 There is a lot more to think about...plan, plan and then plan some more.